All Episodes

 It's like Nancy Pelosi tried to say once that unemployment benefits actually create economic growth.

-I forget what her stat was, but for every dollar of unemployment benefits, there's a dollar and ten cents or a dollar and a quarter or whatever it was of economic growth.
+I forget what her stat was, but she said for every dollar of unemployment benefits, there's a dollar and 10 cents or $1.25 or whatever it was of economic growth.

 So the government stops borrowing and stops printing, and this takes $170 billion out of the economy.

-So he anyway, he's asking Kerry, he says, what what are the prospects for those two policies to get extended through 2012 this year in Congress?
+So anyway, he's asking Kerry, he says, what are the prospects for those two policies to get extended through 2012 this year in Congress?

-Extending unemployment benefits beyond 99 weeks, and uh the uh payroll tax cut.
+Extending unemployment benefits beyond 99 weeks and the payroll tax cut.

 The media in America has a bigger responsibility than it's exercising today.

-It's uh they don't they don't deserve uh any attention of the credit they're getting because they're wrong.
+They don't deserve any attention and the credit they're getting because they're wrong.

-And this, do you remember I cited Marco Rubio's Senate floor speech where he talked about the two competing visions?
+And this, you remember I cited Marco Rubio's Senate floor speech where he talked about the two competing visions.

 This illustrates it.